JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

 While the model is training, both networks compete with each other and get an update at every step with loss functions.
-Loss functions are objectives that score the quality of results by the model, and the network automatically learns that they are appropriate for satisfying a goal, i.e., the generation of realistic data.
+Loss functions are objectives that score the quality of results by the model, and the networks automatically learn that they are appropriate for satisfying a goal, i.e., the generation of realistic data.
+They are iterated until the assigned iteration, which is a sufficient number assuring the convergence of the model.

 <br/>